 If preferred, you can skip the step of adding it to the pan and coating in chocolate.
 The cookie dough can be eaten as is, and stored in a sealed container.

 The cookie dough also freezes super well!
 Wrap the bites in plastic wrap, then place into a ziplock bag or Tupperware container.
 Store them for up to 3 months.
 Transfer to the fridge for 2 hours before enjoying.

-Edible Peanut Butter Cookie Dough (with Chocolate Chips)
+Edible Peanut Butter Cookie Dough

 - Fine mesh sieve (or whisk)

 - Stand mixer with paddle attachment, or handheld mixer

 - 8x8 inch square pan